Silesian Uprisings: Demographics in the early 20th century

 The area in Upper Silesia east of the Oder was dominated by ethnic Poles, most of whom were working class.
 Most spoke a dialect of Polish, a few felt they were a Slavic group of their own called Silesians.
 In contrast, most of the local middle and upper classes were ethnic Germans, including the landowners, businessmen, factory owners, local government, police, and Catholic clergy.
 The population of Upper Silesia was overwhelmingly Catholic with 92% of the people being Roman Catholic.
 Most of the 8% of Upper Silesians who were Protestant tended to be Germans, but the linguistic and ethnic divide between Catholic Germans and Poles tended to subsume their shared religion.

 In the German census of 1900, 65% of the population of the eastern part of Silesia was recorded as Polish-speaking, which decreased to 57% in 1910.
-This was partly a result of forced Germanization, but was also due to the creation of a bilingual category, which reduced the number of Polish speakers.
+This was partly a result of forced Germanisation, but was also due to the creation of a bilingual category, which reduced the number of Polish speakers.
 American Paul Weber drew up a language map that showed that in 1910, in most of the Upper Silesian districts east of the Oder river, Polish-speaking Silesians constituted a majority, forming more than 70% of the population there.

 While still under German control, various Poles identified as Silesians would write, publish, distribute pamphlets, newsletters and other written material, promoting the idea of a Polish-Silesian Identity.
 Included among the statements within these texts was adherence to the Roman Catholic church.
 One such publisher was Ignacy Bulla (later changed to Buła in celebration), who would spread information related to these principles at risk to his own life and freedom.
 He is widely credited with having inspired the Polish-Silesian patriotic feelings that inspired the uprisings.
 His contribution to bringing Silesia back into the Roman Catholic Church was the subject of at least one dissertation presented by a Seminary student.